-Summary of Wyoming Military and Veterans Benefits : Wyoming offers special benefits for its military Service members and Veterans including County Veteran Service Officers, Wyoming Veterans Tax Exemption, Military Assistance Trust Fund, Veterans Preference, Employment & Training Services, Unemployment Benefits, Vocational Rehabilitation, Family Support Grants Program, Civil Service Preference, Special Vehicle License Plates, and Educational Benefits for National Guard Family Members; as well as Hunting, Fishing license and State Park privileges.
+Summary of Wyoming Military and Veterans Benefits: Wyoming offers special benefits for its military Service members and Veterans including State Veteran Service Officers, Wyoming Veterans Property Tax Exemption, Military Assistance Trust Fund, Veterans preference, employment and training services, vocational rehabilitation, unemployment benefits, special vehicle license plates, and educational benefits for National Guard Service members; as well as hunting, fishing license and state park privileges.
 Eligibility for some benefits may depend on residency, military component, and Veteran disability status.
-Veterans are encouraged to request a Wyoming Veterans' Commission Veteran's benefits booklet for a comprehensive list of all Federal and State benefits.

-Wyoming Property Tax Exemption for Disabled Veterans and Surviving Spouses: Apply at your County Assessor’s Office between January 1 and the fourth Monday of May each year.
-Veterans must be residents of Wyoming three or more years prior to claiming the tax exemption and must have a DD Form 214 or equivalent.
+Wyoming Veterans Property Tax Exemption Apply at your County Assessor’s Office between January 1 and the fourth Monday of May each year.
+Veterans must be residents of Wyoming three or more years prior to claiming the tax exemption and must have a DD214 or equivalent.
 Additionally, one of the following must apply:

-Served in the Armed Forces during World War II, Korean War, or Vietnam War; or
+Served in the U.S. Armed Forces during World War II, Korean War, or Vietnam War; or

-Wyoming Tuition Assistance for Veterans and Surviving Dependents: Wyoming provides a Veteran’s tuition benefit in the form of free tuition and fees at community colleges or University of Wyoming, for overseas combat Veterans, surviving Spouses and dependents.
-This program underwent a few changes during the 2018 legislative session.
-Current participants in the program will continue to be entitled to full payment of tuition and fees as well as the use of 10 semesters of education as long as those entitlements have been used by 31 Aug 2020.
-After that date, all participants currently enrolled and newly enrolled participants as of the summer 2018 semester will only be entitled to payment of tuition and will be limited to 8 semesters within an 8-year period.
+Wyoming Tuition Assistance for Veterans and Surviving Dependents: Wyoming provides a Veteran’s tuition benefit in the form of free tuition and fees at community colleges or University of Wyoming, for overseas combat Veterans, Surviving Spouses and dependents.
+All participants currently enrolled and newly enrolled participants as of the summer 2018 semester will only be entitled to payment of tuition and will be limited to 8 semesters within an 8-year period.

 Wyoming National Guard Educational Assistance Plan: The plan pays 100% resident rate tuition and mandatory fees (base fees applicable to all students) at state sponsored Community Colleges, the University of Wyoming, and the Wyoming Law Enforcement Academy.
 At a private institution within the state or an institution having an agreement with the DoD (Air University Associate to Baccalaureate Cooperative: AU-ABC), the plan pays the AVERAGE of UW and Community College full time tuition and fees per semester period.
 The amount changes each academic year.